iagoleal/iagoleal.github.io/content/posts/sampling-probabilities.md

 whose components are themselves probability vectors.

-If you've ever tinkered with Markov Processes, you may know those by the name of _stochastic matrix_ or _Markov Kernel_ and used them for the exact same reason: preserving the total probability in a transition step.
+If you've ever tinkered with Markov Processes, you may know those by the name of _stochastic matrix_ or _Markov Kernel_, and perhaps even used them for the exact same reason: preserving the total probability in a transition step.
 Also, they're the reason why my friends who decided to study probability to run away from algebra ended up needing to learn about semigroups and monoids.
 Even though I'm a fan of saying "Markov Kernels",